 As for contacting your local embassy or consulate, check the internet.
 Phone numbers change frequently, and the local phone directory is not reliable.
 Embassies and consulates all have up to date web pages with contact information.
 You will find the contact information there, so call them and get their help.
 Remember that the prime reason for an embassy or consulate abroad is to help that country’s citizens in case of need.
 The consulate personnel’s job it to help you, so make use of them!
 Chances are that you will need to travel to the capital city, as this is where the embassy or consulate is usually located.
 You may be lucky and there may be a consulate in San Pedro Sula, and you resolve things there.

 Keep in mind that your passport may have some important visas that you should report as stolen if this is the case.
-You need to notify the USA or a issuer of your Shengan visa that you were the victim of the theft of your passport.
+You need to notify the USA or the issuer of your Shengan visa that you were the victim of the theft of your passport.
 This will insure that you keep a clean record for a new visa.
 To do this, you will need to have a police report to notify the different parties of your stolen passport and visas.
 Yes, I know this sounds like a nuisance!
 It is, and a big one.
 But this is the only official way to prove that your passport was stolen.
 You will need a copy of the report when getting a replacement of your documents.

 Get Some Local Help!